chili

 DiffFrame

-3-element vector [a b c] containing the Euler angles, in radians, describing the orientation of the rotational diffusion tensor in the molecular frame.
+3-element vector [a b c] containing the Euler angles, in radians, describing the orientation of the rotational diffusion tensor frame relative to the molecular frame.
 DiffFrame gives the angles for the transformation of the molecular frame into the rotational diffusion tensor eigenframe.
 See frames for more details.

 In addition to the rotational dynamics, convolutional line broadening can be included using Sys.lw or Sys.lwpp.